wzywzy/Multiparty_Live_Streaming/README.md

 ### traces

-In our experiments we use 2 datasets.
+In our experiments, we use 2 datasets.
 One is a Belgium 4G network traces in `traces/Belgium`.
-The oher is a network trace dataset collected in 3 parts of a country collected by a company we collabrate with, in `traces/SJDD`.
+The other is a network trace dataset collected in 3 live streaming servers.
+It is collected by a company we collabrate with, which is in `traces/SJDD`.

 ### Interface